Skip to content

 Foreign Tax Credit for UK Landlords with Overseas Property: TIOPA 2010 Claim Mechanics

-A UK-resident landlord with overseas rental property is assessed to UK income tax on that rental on the arising basis (post-April-2025, the remittance basis is gone).
-The same rental is typically also taxed in the country where the property is situated under that country's domestic rules and Article 6 of the bilateral treaty.
-Double taxation is eliminated through the UK's foreign tax credit (FTC) framework under TIOPA 2010 Part 2: section 18 (treaty credit), section 9 (unilateral credit where no treaty covers the income), and sections 36 and 40 to 42 (limit calculation).
+If you are UK-resident and own rental property abroad, the UK taxes that rental on the arising basis (post-April-2025, the remittance basis is gone) at the same time as the country where the property sits taxes it under its own rules and Article 6 of the bilateral treaty.
+You stop paying tax twice through the UK's foreign tax credit (FTC) framework under TIOPA 2010 Part 2: section 18 (treaty credit), section 9 (unilateral credit where no treaty covers the income), and sections 36 and 40 to 42 (the limit calculation).
 The credit is the lesser of (i) the foreign tax paid and (ii) the UK tax on the doubly taxed income.
-This page walks the statutory framework, HMRC's six basic principles from INTM161100, the source rule, the SA106 foreign-pages mechanics, the FIG regime overlay from 6 April 2025, and a Helen UK-resident worked example with a Lisbon flat that generates €13,500 net rental and €3,375 Portuguese IRS, offset against UK tax to leave £1,716 net UK liability.
+The statutory framework, HMRC's six basic principles from INTM161100, the source rule, the SA106 foreign-pages mechanics, the FIG regime overlay from 6 April 2025, and a worked example (Helen, UK-resident, with a Lisbon flat that generates €13,500 net rental and €3,375 Portuguese IRS, offset against UK tax to leave £1,716 net UK liability) are below.

 17 min read